 – if you use Program or Aperture Priority while using TTL flash as your main source of light, your camera will vary your shutter speed between shots, and your ambient light will therefore vary.

 There is a specific reason why I don’t use general exposure compensation – I don’t want to adjust my exposure compensation every time I change my composition.
-BUT, I do use flash exposure compensation all the time, since I use TTL flash outside of a studio.
-Because the reflectivity and tonality of the scene that my camera’s meter is reading changes all the time, I have to ride my TTL flash exposure compensation all the time … or much simpler, get correct exposure settings in manual exposure mode.
+BUT, I do use flash exposure compensation (FEC) all the time, when I use TTL flash outside of a studio.
+Since the reflectivity and tonality of the scene that my camera’s meter is reading changes all the time, I have to ride my TTL flash exposure compensation all the time … or much simpler, get correct exposure settings in manual exposure mode.

 With digital, I still largely meter like that.
 But we have more tools available to us with digital.

 So for me it has become an iterative process of:

 – checking the image on the LCD, (although this isn’t an accurate assessment of exposure),

 There is no fixed recipe in approaching metering in all kinds of situations.
 It’s a mix-n-match of different techniques – all used to make sure I get optimum exposure for my images.

 Video tutorials to help you with flash photography